Durvalumab, Tremelimumab, and Selumetinib in Treating Patients with Recurrent or Stage IV Non-small Cell Lung Cancer

 - Known hypersensitivity to selumetinib, durvalumab, tremelimumab or any excipient or history of allergic reactions attributed to compounds of similar chemical or biologic composition to selumetinib, tremelimumab or durvalumab

 - Active or prior documented autoimmune or inflammatory disorders (including inflammatory bowel disease (e.g., colitis or Crohn's disease), diverticulitis (with the exception of diverticulosis), systemic lupus erythematosus, Sarcoidosis syndrome, or Wegener syndrome (granulomatosis with polyangiitis, Graves' disease, rheumatoid arthritis, hypophysitis, uveitis, etc).
-The following are exceptions to this criterion: a) patients with vitiligo or alopecia, b) patients with hypothyroidism (e.g., following Hashimoto syndrome) stable on hormone replacement, c) any chronic skin condition that does not require systemic therapy, d) patients without active disease in the last 5 years may be included but only after consultation with the study physician, e) patients with celiac disease controlled by diet alone
+The following are exceptions to this criterion: * Patients with vitiligo or alopecia * Patients with hypothyroidism (e.g., following Hashimoto syndrome) stable on hormone replacement * Any chronic skin condition that does not require systemic therapy * Patients without active disease in the last 5 years may be included but only after consultation with the PI * Patients with celiac disease controlled by diet alone

 - Active infection including tuberculosis (clinical evaluation that includes clinical history, physical examination and radiographic findings, and tuberculosis [TB] testing in line with local practice), hepatitis B (known positive hepatitis B virus [HBV] surface antigen [HBsAg] result), hepatitis C, or human immunodeficiency virus (positive HIV 1/2 antibodies).
 Patients with a past or resolved HBV infection (defined as the presence of hepatitis B core antibody [anti-HBc] and absence of HBsAg) are eligible.
 Patients positive for hepatitis C (HCV) antibody are eligible only if polymerase chain reaction is negative for HCV ribonucleic acid (RNA)